-What are connectors and API’s and why should you be interested? by Linda Blijenberg
+What are connectors and API's?
+Code explains. by Linda Bleijenberg

 A word like 'connector' for instance.
 You thought it had something to do with plugging in devices.
 Or with people who have a real knack for introducing people to other people.
 But the nerds seem to be talking about something else entirely.
 It must be something special, because their eyes gleam happily and they are super enthusiastic about it.
 And they say it's exactly what you need for you business, or your webshop.